ajaaliconsulting/leafy/README.md

 # Leafy Graph Library
-Leafy is a python graph library written in cython.
-This mix gives the speed of writing the library in c with the benefit of python bindings.
+Leafy is a Python graph library written in Cython.
+This mix gives the speed of writing the library in C with the benefit of Python bindings.

 ## Usage

 ### Graph Objects
-Leafy supports two types of graphs: Dense and Sparse.
+Leafy supports two types of graphs: dense and sparse.
 These are represented by the classes `leafy.graph.Graph` and `leafy.graph.SparseGraph`.

-To instantiate a graph object we need to know the number of nodes (verticies) in the graph, and if the graph is directed.
-Graphs defualt to undirected.
+To instantiate a graph object we need to know the number of nodes (vertices) in the graph, and if the graph is directed.
+Graphs default to undirected.

 ```python
 >>> from leafy.graph import Graph